 Generation connections over 50kW

-Find out more about how you can connect your generation project if it will export 50kW or more.
+Find out more about how you can connect your generation project if the storage capacity or generation will exceed 50KW

 Find out more about our flexible connections and whether this option may suit your connection.
 Take a look at the flexible connections we can offer and innovations we have made.